abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 ...
 endmodule
 ```
+So, far we have all combinational logical circuits to perform *alu, branch, jal, jalr, luipc, lui*, and
+for load/store, we have logic to have load/store address, in case of *load* we have the wire signal that
+have read data from ram memory, and for *store* we have *op_a* as write data memory.

+Let's discuss how we are going to organize the processor, for our simple processor design, we omitted the
+pipeline mechanism to build processors (almost all high-performance use this technique), instead we will design a simple multi-cycle *processor*.

+- In a multi-cycle processor, different stages of instruction execution occur in separate clock cycles.
+  For example, one clock cycle might be used for fetching the instruction, another for decoding and executing it,
+  and another for memory access and write-back.
+- This allows the clock cycle to be shorter since each clock cycle only needs to accommodate one stage of the
+  instruction cycle.
+However, the total number of clock cycles per instruction is increased.
+- Recall each memory access or write back has some propagation delay, even the logical circuits inside the processor have propagation delay.

+Here, we build a complete processor a Von-Neuman architecture, and a multi-cycle *processor*.

+First, we see the clock timing diagram and how each *clock* cycle is organized and used.

 <!--
 that executes the *RV32I* base instruction set, all it has to do is bind all the modules so far created